-- 1. Telit Linux R0 FS.
-The configuration stored there (mainly in /and so on) cannot be changed. - 2.
-Telit RW USER FS (/data).
-The configuration stored there can be changed by the customer application.
-Examples are hosts, iproute, wlan etc. Configuration stored there are persistent, that is written to the flash.

-Telit RW RAM disk (/var/run).
-This is a FS mounted on the RAM directly, that is. not persistent.
+- 1. Telit Linux RO FS: The configuration stored there (mainly in /and so on) cannot be changed. - 2.
+Telit RW USER FS (/data): The configuration stored there can be changed by the customer application.
+Examples are hosts, iproute, WLAN, and so on.
+Configuration stored there are persistent, that is written to the flash. - 3.
+Telit RW RAM disk (/var/run): This is an FS mounted on the RAM directly, that is. not persistent.

-Examples are DNS, mobile AP and firewall configuration.
+DNS, mobile AP, and firewall configuration are some examples.

 Customer applications are installed in the usrfs storage (/data).
-This is a RW mountpoint.
+This is an RW mountpoint.